rajeshrvvarma/ATS/ENV_SETUP.md

 Quick reference for setting up all required environment variables in Netlify.

+Note: For the default UPI-only flow, you don’t need any payment gateway API keys.
+Students pay to your UPI ID and provide the UTR in the form.
+The PhonePe variables below are optional and only required if/when you enable gateway checkout later.

 ## Netlify Dashboard Setup

 1. Go to your Netlify site dashboard